brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Used the introduced event system in the plugins when possible.
     - [Change] Mime type analysis threshold is now 20 chars for strings.
     - [Change] The file logger writes the logfile right after the analysis is complete.
-    - [Bugfix] The position of the search field of the hans skin is now calculated correct when the viewport is not on top.
+    - [Bugfix] The position of the search field of the Hans skin is now calculated correct when the viewport is not on top.
-    - [Bugfix] The scroll container detection of the hans skin works now.
+    - [Bugfix] The scroll container detection of the Hans skin works now.
     - [Bugfix] Added help text for the arrayCountLimit.
     - [Bugfix] "Resolving" of unresolvable inherited comment parts work now as expected.
     - [Bugfix] Prevent the registering of multiple fatal error handlers.